 the echoes of my voice return without you

-separation was in the cigarette package on the table
+separation was in the cigarette package on

-the waiter with glasses brought it but you ordered it
+the waiter with glasses brought it but you

 it was smoke curling in your eyes